ChocLang/ChocolateLanguage/README.md

 The CLI parameters are:

-*  --help or --h: Shows this list
+*  --help or -h: Shows this list
-* --version or --v: Shows the compiler version
+* --version or -v: Shows the compiler version
-* --run or --r {filename}: Runs the code in the console (for text only programs)
+* --run or -r {filename}: Runs the code in the console (for text only programs)
-* --compile or --c  {filename}: compiles to an executable (for text programs) (To be added)
+* --compile or -c  {filename}: compiles to an executable (for text programs) (To be added)
-* --compile:graphics or --c:g {filename}: To compile with graphics, using WPF and SharpGL (To be added)
+* --compile:graphics or -c:g {filename}: To compile with graphics, using WPF and SharpGL (To be added)

 All Chocolate source files end with the .choc extension.